-An academic from Queen Mary University of London is set to publish a new book charting the emergence of Lewis Carroll’s famous heroine Alice as a fashion icon, the first book of its kind.
+An academic from Queen Mary is set to publish a new book charting the emergence of Lewis Carroll’s famous heroine Alice as a fashion icon, the first book of its kind.

-Kiera Vaclavik, Professor of Children’s Literature and Childhood Culture, traces the evolution of Alice’s visual identity in the nineteenth century and explores the influence that the character had on the styles and trends that followed.
+Kiera Vaclavik, Professor of Children’s Literature and Childhood Culture in the department of Comparative Literature and Culture, traces the evolution of Alice’s visual identity in the nineteenth century and explores the influence that the character had on the styles and trends that followed.

 The book draws on historical sources from around the world to explore the many ways in which Alice was dressed in Carroll’s original texts and the different depictions of her, in different locations, at different moments in time.
 It provides a unique case study of the many cross-currents between fashion and fiction over the years.
 The research is a key output of a two-year (Early Career) Fellowship from the Arts and Humanities Research Council.